brigitte-bigi/WhakerPy/README.md

 > Brigitte Bigi.
 WhakerPy, a Python library to create dynamic HTML content and
 > web applications.
 Version 1.5.
 2024. <https://hal.science/hal-04743687>

-Version 1.5 is released, so this reference has to be updated.